appleseedhq/appleseed-maya/docs/source/features/supported_nodes.rst

 Supported HyperShade Nodes
 **************************

-Support status for the hypershade nodes, and some extra plugin nodes.
+Support status for the Hypershade nodes, and some extra plugin nodes.
 If the node support status is empty, it means that the node might or might not be supported at a later date.

 -----